-There are no assets or liabilities that are denominated in a currency that is different to the functional currency of the entity in which they are recorded.
-As such there is deemed to be no foreign currency market risk.
-The only deemed foreign currency risk is that of translation risk as disclosed above.
+There are very few transactions, assets and liabilities that are denominated in a currency that is different to the functional currency of the entity in which they are recorded.
+As such there is deemed to be little to no foreign currency exchange risk.